Kernel Multi-Grid on Manifolds: Problem Set Up

-The covariant derivative $\nabla$ maps tensor fields of rank $(r,s)$ to fields of rank $(r,s+1)$.
+The covariant derivative $\nabla$ maps tensor fields of type $(r,s)$ to fields of type $(r,s+1)$.
 Its adjoint (with respect to the $L_2$ inner products on the space of sections of $T_r^s(\M)$) is denoted $\nabla^*$.
 For functions, this is fairly elementary.
-The covariant derivative of a function $f:\M\to \R$ equals its exterior derivative; in coordinates, we have
+The covariant derivative of a (scalar) function $f:\M\to \R$ equals its exterior derivative; in coordinates, we have

-For a 1-form $\omega = \sum \omega_j dx^j$, we have
+For a 1-form $\omega = \sum_{j=1}^d \omega_j dx^j$, we have